blackducksoftware/blackduck-java-api-examples/README.md

 - com.synopsys.blackduck.examples.GetUserAndAssignmentsByUsername - Load a user by username along with their roles and user group membership.
 - com.synopsys.blackduck.examples.ListBillOfMaterialsForProjectVersion - List the components in the Bill of Materials for a project version.
 - com.synopsys.blackduck.examples.ListProjects - List all projects.
+- com.synopsys.blackduck.examples.ListProjectsAndApplicationId - List projects and the projects application ID to CSV file.
+- com.synopsys.blackduck.examples.ListProjectsNotAssociatedWithUserGroup - List projects that are not referenced in any user group in a CSV file.
 - com.synopsys.blackduck.examples.ListUsers - List all users.
 - com.synopsys.blackduck.examples.ValidateBlackDuckConnection - Validate the connection to Black Duck.